-As the Fourth of July draws near, fireworks will be seen and heard in almost every city across the United States.
-On average, Americans spend approximately $1.5 billion on Fourth of July firework displays.
-Fireworks and pyrotechnics can be extremely dangerous, even for those who are trained in the field.
-According to a 2013 study done by the US Consumer Product Safety Commission, approximately 11,400 injuries due to pyrotechnics occurred in 2013, which is nearly 4,000 more than the previous year.
-It is important for pyrotechnics professionals and employers to know and implement proper safety measures and procedures to provide the best occupational health for the pyrotechnics industry.
+As the Fourth of July draws near, we will see and hear fireworks in almost every city across the United States.
+Americans spend approximately $1.5 billion on Fourth of July fireworks displays.
+Fireworks and pyrotechnics can be hazardous, even for those trained in the field.
+According to a 2013 study by the U.S. Consumer Product Safety Commission, approximately 11,400 injuries due to pyrotechnics occurred in 2013, nearly 4,000 more than the previous year.
+Pyrotechnics professionals and employers need to know and implement proper safety measures and procedures to provide the best occupational health for the pyrotechnics industry.

 Occupational Health for Retail Sales of Pyrotechnics

-The Occupational Health and Safety Administration (OSHA) compiled a list of guidelines for the manufacturing, production, and distribution of pyrotechnics and fireworks in different settings.
+The Occupational Health and Safety Administration (OSHA) compiled a list of guidelines for manufacturing, producing, and distributing pyrotechnics and fireworks in different settings.
 Here are the general guidelines for keeping up occupational health and safety for the retail sale of pyrotechnics:

 - Obtain the necessary state, and local permits, licenses, and inspections

 - Post and enforce no smoking within 50 feet of fireworks sales areas.